intelligentnet/news/README.md

 - For log running servers Postgres is probably not necessary, add in memory persistence
 - Add additional News Suppliers
-- Add Additional LLMs to use.
-Currently GPT-3.5 or can use GPT-4 (expensive)
 - Refine prompts to LLMs further and make this user accessible
 - Review and change instructions for each mode